87 Suzuki SamuraiUnder the hoodFully carpetted bedUnder the carpetThe driver's seatUnder the driver's seat

 Watt Hours/Mile448 Wh/Mile

-Average over last 1400 mi.
-This is a very hilly area.
+Average over last 1400 mi. measured with a

 EV Miles